Role of Quantum Coherence in Thermodynamics: Notations and Preliminaries

 We will use superscripts to indicate actions on subsystems of a composite physical system.
 For example, let $\rho\in\pos(A)$, $\sigma\in\pos(AB)$, and $\mE\in\cptp(B\to B')$.
 Then, the notation $\rho^A\sigma^{AB}$ is a short version corresponding to $\left(\rho^A\otimes I^B\right)\sigma^{AB}$, and similarly $\mE^{B\to B'}\left(\sigma^{AB}\right)$ is a short notation of $(\id^A\otimes\mE^{B\to B'})(\sigma^{AB})$, where $\id^A$ is the identity channel.
 With these notations, the Choi matrix of a channel $\mE\in\cptp(A\to B)$ is defined as \be J_\mE^{AB}\eqdef\mE^{\tA\to B}\left(\Phi^{A\tA}\right)\;, \ee where $\Phi^{A\tA}\eqdef|\Phi^{A\tA}\lr\Phi^{A\tA}|$, and $|\Phi^{A\tA}\ra\eqdef\sum_{x=1}^m|xx\ra^{A\tA}$ (with $m\eqdef|A|$) is the unnormalized maximally entangled state.

-In this paper we only consider physical systems whose Hamiltonians are well defined.
+In this paper we only consider physical systems whose Hamiltonians are well defined (i.e. no interactions with other systems) .
 For example, the Hamiltonians of physical systems $A$ and $B$ will be denoted respectively by $H^A$ and $H^B$.
-Moreover, the Hamiltonian of system $A$ (and similarly of system $B$, etc) will be expressed as \be H^A=\sum_{x=1}^ma_x\Pi_x^A \ee where $\{a_x\}_{x=1}^m$ are distinct energy eigenvalues, and $\{\Pi_x\}_{x=1}^m$ are orthogonal projectors satisfying $\Pi_x^A\Pi_{y}^A=\delta_{xy}\Pi_x^A$ for all $x,y\in[m]$.
+Moreover, the Hamiltonian of system $A$ (and similarly of system $B$, etc) will be expressed as \be H^A=\sum_{x=1}^ma_x\Pi_x^A \ee where $\{a_x\}_{x=1}^m$ are distinct energy eigenvalues, and $\{\Pi_x\}_{x=1}^m$ are orthogonal projectors satisfying $\Pi_x^A\Pi_{y}^A=\delta_{xy}\Pi_x^A$ for all $x,y\in[m]\eqdef\{1,...,m\}$.